 Once your pension has been transferred to your reversionary beneficiary after you've passed away, your spouse will be able to make changes to the account, such as change how the account is invested or alter pension payments.
 Your spouse will also be eligible to make lump sum withdrawals as required.

-You can change or cancel a reversionary beneficiary nomination at any time by completing the Reversionary beneficiary nomination form available at spiritsuper.com.au/forms.
+You can change or cancel a reversionary beneficiary nomination at any time by completing the Reversionary beneficiary nomination form.
 We recommend you seek advice before making any changes.